UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Read an analog electric meter by recording the lower number indicated on each dial, moving from the rightmost dial to the left.

-There is one important exception to this rule: the crossing from 9 to 0.
-If the pointer is between 9 and 0, think of the 0 as representing a 10.
-In this case, the “lower” number is 9, so you record the 9.
+3. Apply the lower number rule: If the dial is between two numbers, always record the lower number.
+For instance, if the hand rests between the 4 and the 5, you write down 4.
+There is only one exception to this rule — the crossing from 9 to 0.
+If the pointer falls between 9 and 0, treat the 0 as a 10.
+In this specific scenario, 9 is technically the lower number, so you record the 9.

-How to Read a Digital or Smart Meter
+How to Read a Smart Meter (Time-of-Use)

 Infographic showing a man and a smart meter, with steps to read kWh, codes, and compare online.